SturdyPose/Titanic-ML-Challenge/README.md

 Titanic Kaggle Challenge

-This is my solution for [this challenge.](https://www.kaggle.com/c/titanic/overview)
+This is my solution for [this challenge.](https://www.kaggle.com/c/titanic/overview) You can also find the dataset needed for this challenge there.

 ### What I learned:
 * Practicing my ML skills , created from popular models (using sklearn library).